SummittDweller/wieting-rpi-auto-start/README.md

 The _Raspberry Pi_ is a model `3B+` running _Raspbian Lite_ `Bullseye` with its kiosk configuration per [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/).

+As of 19-Jan-2022 there is a second _Raspberry Pi_, this one a model `4B+` _Raspbian Lite_ `Bullseye` with its kiosk configuration matching the original config mentioned above.

 ## First Steps

 Before you can work through the [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/) procedure it may be necessary to do the following: